 Since the Legal Service Act 2007 came into force on 30th October 2007, the provision of legal services is no longer the prerogative of lawyers.
 It has been dubbed ‘Tesco Law’ for opening up the provision of legal services from potential organisations such as supermarkets.

 But only since September 2014, was approval granted by the Legal Services Board for chartered accountants (regulated by the Institute of Chartered Accountants for England and Wales) to provide probate services.

-About 100 firms have taken up the offer (a full list can be found here)
+About 100 firms have taken up the offer.

 The Legal Ombudsman have recently issued guidance to accountants on what it means to be offer such services and the responsibility that comes with the new opportunities.
 This was reported on by the Law Gazette.